aimms/documentation/webui/page-manager.rst

 	* If the set AllSidePanelPages is not yet filled with all side panel pages, please run the procedure GetAllPages.
 You can find this procedure in Page Support section under Public Pages Support Procedures.
 	* The "state" property is not yet in use, but will be applicable in future releases.
 In side panels it is considered as Active by default.
 You can use domain conditions to show or hide side panels on a page.

-To configure side panels on a page, create a string parameter indexed on the SidePanelOrder and SidePanelSpecification, for example homepageSP(SP_order,webui::indexSidePanelSpec) as shown here:
+To configure side panels on a page, create a string parameter indexed on the ExtensionOrder set with :token:`webui::indexPageExtension` and SidePanelSpecification set with :token:`webui::indexSidePanelSpec` indices, for example :token:`homepageSP(webui::indexPageExtension,webui::indexSidePanelSpec)` as shown here:

 .. image:: images/SP_homepageSPidentifier.png
 			:align: center